6a67/jpdb-userscript/README.md

 - **Homepage Message Hiding**
   - Hides additional messages on the homepage to reduce clutter.
   - This also hides the Patreon message.
 [Please consider supporting JPDB on Patreon.](https://www.patreon.com/jpdb)
+- **Hide Logout Button**
+  - Option to hide the logout button in the navigation menu.
 - **Custom CSS**
   - Add your own custom CSS styles.